 Things tend to go wrong when small details are ignored or missed through assumptions and miscommunication.
-Event management is highly pressurized; managing a team of people, event staff, organizing visitors whilst maintaining companies’ event day requirements allows room for error.
+Event management is highly pressurized; managing a team of people, event staff, organizing visitors whilst also maintaining the company's event day requirements allows room for error.
 Therefore, according to My Customer, “It is not possible to guard against every eventuality.
 To attempt to do so might well be futile and may lead to micro-management, which is generally counter-productive.”

 What could go wrong?

-Dropouts of e.g. guest speakers – Ensure that you are notified of a dropout ASAP by inserting a clause into the persons’ contract.
+Dropouts of guest speakers – Ensure that you are notified of a dropout ASAP by inserting a clause into the persons’ contract.
 Give them a reasonable timeframe, so that should the issue arise, you can replace the guest speaker with enough time to notify attendees to avoid disappointment.

 Guests don’t show - Eventbrite says that, “even when people have paid for their tickets there will still be a certain number who can’t make it on the day.
 For this reason, it’s safe to assume a 20% drop out rate and either oversell or create a stand-by list, depending on the nature of your event and venue.”

 Technology failure – Rehearse everything and test all systems as many times as possible.
 This will help you identify any technological issues and allow you time to fix any problem areas.